 Oliver Zipse will take the lead at BMW on 16 August, the board just decided as much.
 With Harald Krüger leaving, the German carmaker will have much to do to catch up on electric mobility, fast.

 With the i3, BMW once had some kind of lead in electric mobility in Germany.
-In the meantime, no new models came from the Munich-based company, and their main competitors Mercedes and Audi have caught up.
+In the meantime, no new models have come from the Munich-based company, and their main competitors Mercedes and Audi have caught up.
 Needless to say, Tesla is even further ahead.
 So all eyes will be on Oliver Zipse now.

 In retrospect, BMW’s failure on this front can really be filed under “too little, too late”: When BMW boss Harald Krüger announced at the end of June that BMW wanted to implement the existing e-mobility strategy sooner, it was actually a good stretch behind the herd.
 The number of 25 electrified models (mostly hybrids) previously announced for 2025 is now expected to be available in 2023, two years earlier.